 Please Give Details Below- An error has been detected, and a reason has been chosen to explain the error.
 If you need to explain anything specific about the reason given, the details can be entered below the contributions table, otherwise the error is acceptable.

-Member started/Left Mid year The form will automatically dedect if a member should have contributions entered in any specific month. it uses the start date and leaver date in the member info page to calcuate this – if either date is missing, errors will occur. if iether of these messages appear on the form, no contributions are due to be entered for the month
+Member started/Left Mid year The form will automatically detect if a member should have contributions entered in any specific month.
+It uses the start date and leaver date in the member info page to calcuate this – if either date is missing, errors will occur. if either of these messages appear on the form, no contributions are due to be entered for the month

 Overall guidance

 The error checking function on the GP1 forms is a Visual indicator to the practices when a calcuation has been completed.
-It returns an acceptable or Error message after the calculations are complete – niether the form, nor the HSC pension staff can tell the employer why there is an error, only that the calcuations are not what they should be.
+It returns an acceptable or Error message after the calculations are complete – neither the form, nor the HSC pension staff can tell the employer why there is an error, only that the calculations are not what they should be.

-The emplyoer should manually check the figures entered on a calculator to determine why the figures are incorrect.
+The employer should manually check the figures entered on a calculator to determine why the figures are incorrect.

 If the Indicator is RED there is an unacceptable error and a reason MUST be given – if no reason is given, the form will be returned to the practice to provide more information.